 - Include all the cited sources in the bibliography list.

 Graduate students use several most popular bib software products, including in-build features of their word processors.
 It’s hard to choose one product over another if you haven’t had experience with them, so it makes sense to ask your supervisor which one he or she can recommend you to use.

-Though most scholars use paid citing software, you can consider using free options.
+Though most scholars use paid citing software and PhD thesis writing services, you can consider using free options.
 Some of them are available online while others are downloadable.
 This open-source software is built by a community of users, who are continually improving it, helping students fix issues, and providing great customer support.